Why Is Ergonomics Important?

 By learning and applying proper ergonomics, you will minimize the risks associated with prolonged sitting at a computer workstation all day and reduce your chances of developing repetitive strain injuries, and reduce future medical expenses.
 In addition to better health, you will also become more effective and productive, and find working a more enjoyable experience.

-- The prevalence of musculoskeletal symptoms in the head/neck, shoulders, upper back and ankles/feet iss higher in females than males.
+The prevalence of musculoskeletal symptoms in the head/neck, shoulders, upper back and ankles/feet is higher in females than males.